argilla-io/distilabel/docs/sections/pipeline_samples/papers/math_shepherd.md

 7. And finally, the [`FormatPRM`](https://distilabel.argilla.io/dev/components-gallery/task/formatprm/) generates two columns: `input` and `label` which prepare the data for training as presented in the original Math-Shepherd dataset.

 8. Both the `generator_golden` and `generator` can be run in parallel as there's no dependency between them, and after that we combine the results and pass them to the `completer`.
 Finally, we use the `expand` and `formatter` prepare the data in the expected format to train the Process Reward Model as defined in the original paper.

+9. Generate structured outputs to ensure it's easier to parse them, otherwise the models can fail a lot of times with an easy to parse list.

 ## Script and final dataset